 - Organizational planners will be given out the first week of school.

 Textbooks are purchased through our MBS online bookstore, which will be ready to accept orders at the beginning of July.
-The MBS bookstore offers one-click ordering for all required fifth grade textbooks.
+The MBS bookstore offers one-click ordering for all required textbooks.

-The fifth grade supply list will be posted on the Middle School Back to School page by the end of May.
+All grade level supply lists will be posted on the Middle School Back to School page by the end of May.
 (See the KCD home page for the Back to School links.)
 Parents may either purchase supplies on their own or order them through the Parent Association.
 Information on the PA ordering process will be posted on the Middle School Back to School page by the end of May.